BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
 My Side of the Mountain is saturated with wonder and magic.
-Perhaps more riveting (to me anyway), more compelling, and more magical, than even the likes of The Lord of the Rings.
+Perhaps more riveting (to me anyway), more compelling, and more magical than even the likes of The Lord of the Rings.
 </p>

 <p>
-Unlike The Lord of the Rings, it's set in the real world, with a plot that's realistically possible (though unlikely).
+Perhaps part of the magic of the book is that, unlike The Lord of the Rings, it's set in the real world, with a plot that's realistically possible (though unlikely).
 </p>

 <hr/>

 <p>
-Perhaps because of the book's plausible realism, it's easy to slip into identifying with Sam Gribley.
+And perhaps because of the book's plausible realism, it's easy to slip into identifying with Sam Gribley.
 His practical struggles against nature, his thoughtful alignment with nature, his cunning use of tools, his exaltation to be so enmeshed in nature.
 </p>